 Do you have a favourite from this year's lineup?

 Thomas Lindenlaub: I feel and live paganism.
 My grandfather was a blacksmith and I have pagan tattoos all over my body.
 I come from Germany and paganism is my way of life.

 Why is Midgardsblot so good that you'd come here all the way from Germany?

 Because the people here in Norway are so nice, the atmosphere at the festival is super friendly, and everything runs so smoothly.
 I drove the 1,200 kilometers up here on my motorcycle—for me and my buddy Mario, this is our vacation.
 He's the one who told me about the festival.

 Definitely a worthwhile travel destination.
 Have you had any particularly special experiences here?

-Back in my youth, my favorite band was Gorgoroth and here I actually got to meet Gaahl.
+Back in my youth, my favourite band was Gorgoroth and here I actually got to meet Gaahl.
 It was fascinating to be standing in front of the hero of my youth.
 Oh, and I met Ivar from Enslaved here.
 The festival is so incredibly intimate that you get to meet all of the artists.

-Who were your favorites?
+Who were your favourites?

 Aside from Gaahls Wyrd, I'd have to say Byrdi.
 Such a mesmerizing band.